 One in three girls will be sexually abused before they are eighteen years old and one in three women will experience domestic violence in their lifetime.
 Primary preventions are the best resource available to reduce these risks to women and girls.
 ONYA has given a grant to Safe

-Harbors ($3200) to help reduce these risks.
-Safe Harbors will facilitate four Girls’ Circle Support groups which, they hope, will reduce the risk factors that interfere with these girls’ ability to reach their full potential by increasing a positive self- image and enhance healthy relationships with peers and adults.
+Safe Harbors ($3200) Safe Harbors will facilitate four Girls’ Circle Support groups which, they hope, will reduce the risk factors that interfere with these girls’ ability to reach their full potential by increasing a positive self- image and enhance healthy relationships with peers and adults.
 They will also facilitate two Women’s Circle Support groups where they hope to reduce the number of women who return to relationships with abusive partners by increasing their self-image and enhancing healthy relationships with peers and partners.

 ONYA has also provided a grant to Literacy Volunteers ($4000) so that they may purchase the appropriate technology and software to enable mothers of young children to bring them along when attending class so that babysitting services aren’t required.
 LOVY believes that by improving a women’s literacy level it will be more likely that they can progress toward economic self- sufficiency.